Cookie and Privacy Statement

 - Transfer your information in a structured data file (in a commonly used and machine readable format), where we rely on your consent to use and process your personal information or need to process it in connection with your contract.

 You also have the right not to be subject to purely automated decisions (including profiling) where this has a significant effect on you.
 We do not envisage that any decisions will be taken about you in this way, however we will update this statement if this changes.

 You can exercise the above rights and/or manage your information by contacting us using the details below:

 If you have any specific data protection concerns or a complaint, you can address it to our Data Protection Team at email@example.com.

-If you are unhappy, you have the right to lodge a complaint with a data protection regulator in Europe, in particular in a country you work or live or where your legal rights have been infringed.
-The contact details for the Information Commissioner’s Office, the data protection regulator in the UK, are below:
+If you are unhappy, you have the right to lodge a complaint with the Information Commissioner’s Office, the data protection regulator in the UK.
+The contact details for the Information Commissioner’s Office are below:

 Information Commissioner's Office